-DipRCM, Diplome Moscow Conservatoire
+DipsRCM (T/Op/PG/Perf), Diplome Moscow Conservatoire

 Voice - Baritone/Bass

-Five of Graeme Broadbent's students (four from the RCM) have secured contracts for principal roles at the Royal Opera House, Covent Garden; two progressing directly from the RCM Benjamin Britten International Opera School onto the Jette Parker young artists' programme.
+Eight of Graeme Broadbent's students (five from the RCM) have secured contracts for principal roles at the Royal Opera House, Covent Garden; three progressing directly from the RCM onto the Jette Parker young artists' programme.
 His students have also sung at the Metropolitan Opera, New York; La Scala, Milan; Le Châtelet, Paris and the Mariinsky theatre, St Petersburg.